 The Online Parish Clerk (Genealogy) for Lostwithiel is Ann Tumser, who can be contacted by Email.

 Since the inception of the Cornwall Online Parish Clerk scheme in 2001, I've been the OPC for Lostwithiel.
 I am transcribing their records, and offer lookups from this data.
 Donations of transcriptions are always welcome.
 If you wish to contact me, please use the above link, but please place the words 'OPC Lostwithiel' as your subject for e-mails.
 Please note that I do not live in or near Lostwithiel, but I've spent five extended vacations in this charming town.

-The OPC has transcribed Births and Marriages from the 1813-1900 St. Bartholomew registers, and will gladly provide lookups from them.
-Burials for the same time period are available in our online database and here in register order.
+The OPC has transcribed Baptisms, Marriages and Burials from 1813 onwards from the St. Bartholomew registers, and will gladly provide lookups from them.
+Those and other records are in our online database and Burials are here in register order.
 For further Parish Register information, please see our online searchable database (C-PROP) which is updated frequently.
 The parish coverage page is here.